hytechclub/hytechclub.github.io/Spring2022FormerStudents.md

 - **Microphone or other audio equipment**
   - If students don't have a microphone attached to their computer, they are required to connect to audio via phone.

 **Applications are due by 11:59PM ET Monday, February 7, 2022.
 Students will be sent a confirmation that their application has been received (<ins>via the e-mail addresses on their application</ins>) within 5-7 business days from submitting their application.** We will review all applications and consult with your former instructors to make sure we make the best decision for your learning path.
-Our goal is to make decisions as quickly as possible, so everyone has enough time to plan for the upcoming semester. **The semester will start on February 15, 2022.**
+Our goal is to make decisions as quickly as possible, so everyone has enough time to plan for the upcoming semester. **The semester will start on March 1, 2022.**

 [Former Students Only: Apply Here](https://survey.alchemer.com/s3/6668619/Spring-2022-Former-Hy-Tech-Club-Student-Application)